PetrosStav/AI_HamSpamClassifierProjectAUEB/README.md

 # AI_HamSpamClassifierProjectAUEB

+Email Ham-Spam Classifier for the dataset "enron3" (http://nlp.cs.aueb.gr/software_and_datasets/Enron-Spam/preprocessed/enron3.tar.gz) using 3 methods:
+-Naive Bayes Classifier
+-ID3 Classifier with pre-Pruning
-Spam-Ham Mail Classifier written from scratch in Java using Naïve Bayes, ID3 and AdaBoost Classifiers.
-Written in terms of a project for the “Artificial Intelligence” course in AUEB.
+-AdaBoost Classifier using Decision Stump as week learner Implemented in Java and written as a project in terms of the subject Artificial Intelligence in AUEB.

 ## Instructions